 Because of the ways that COVID-19 is capable of being transmitted, public interaction should be kept to a minimum.
 Those entering county facilities should be kept to a minimum.
-For those members of the public that need to interact with a county office, that interaction should be completed by scheduled appointment only.

-All visitors entering the building shall be screened prior to entering the building.
-Screening questions should be utilized to decide if the visitor can safely enter the building including taking temperatures.
+All visitors entering the building shall complete the screening process prior to entering the building.
+Screening questions should be utilized to decide if the visitor can safely enter the building including questioning about temperatures.
 If a visitor presents with symptoms of COVID-19 or answers yes to any of the screening questions do not allow them into the building.
-Provide visitor handout regarding what to do if you might have COVID-19.